exterior street sign

 caskandkettle.com

-O’Hickey’s opened in Fredericton just last year, making this their second St. Patrick’s Day.
-New beer kegs have been installed in preparation for this year’s events, which will span the whole week.
+O’Hickey’s opened in Fredericton in 2023, making this their third St. Patrick’s Day.
+New beer kegs were installed in preparation for last year’s events, which typically span the whole week.

 514 Queen St, Fredericton